Arthur Capper: Life and career

 Having served two full terms as governor, Capper was not permitted to run for a third term by the Kansas State Constitution.
 Instead, in 1918 he ran for election to the United States Senate and won.
 Capper became a long-serving senator, representing Kansas for five 6-year terms.
 He was in the Senate from 1919 to 1949 and was prominent among Republicans who supported the relief efforts and other policies of Franklin Delano Roosevelt's administration.
 He did not seek reelection in 1948.

 Capper was particularly interested in issues relating to agriculture.
 Before his time as governor, he served as president of the Board of Regents of Kansas State Agricultural College (now known as Kansas State University) from 1910 to 1913.
 While in the United States Senate, he at times served as chairman of the Committee of Expenditures of the Department of Agriculture and the Committee on Agriculture and Forestry.
 He also at times served as chairman of the Committee on Claims and the Committee on the District of Columbia.
 In the latter role he played a crucial part in starting the D.C.
 Alley Dwelling Authority in 1934, the first housing authority in the country.
 He co-sponsored the Capper–Volstead Act.
-In 1923 Senator Capper brought forward a constitutional amendment with an anti-miscegenation provision outlawing mixed-race marriages, but struck out the passage after protest from African-American organizations and stated it was an unnecessary troublemaker.
-The withdrawal of this section by the Senator was made easier because he himself did not write the bill.
+In 1923 Senator Capper brought forward a constitutional amendment with an anti-miscegenation provision outlawing mixed-race marriages, but struck out the passage after protest from African-American organizations.
+According to a Time Magazine article at the time:

+[T]he Senator regards the provision as an unnecessary troublemaker.
+The withdrawal of this section by the Senator is made easier because he himself did not write the bill.
 It was drawn by the attorney of the American Federation of Women's Clubs.

 In April 1943 a confidential analysis by British scholar Isaiah Berlin of the Senate Foreign Relations Committee for the British Foreign Office described Capper as:

 a solid, stolid, 78-year-old reactionary from the corn belt, who is the very voice of Mid-Western "grass root" isolationism.
 A newspaper proprietor who was once described as contriving to sit on the fence and keep both ears on the ground at the same time.
 Like Johnson and Nye, an unwavering opponent of all the Administration's foreign policies, including reciprocal trade.

 Capper became chairman of the Senate's Agriculture Committee in 1946; by that point, at the age of 81, he was nearly deaf and his speech was difficult to understand.
 He joined the Congressional Flying Club in 1947 at the age of 82 and took up flying lessons, as the oldest member of Congress, from Pearle Robinson, part owner of the Hybla Valley Airport just outside of Washington, D.C.

 After retiring from the Senate, Capper returned to his home in Topeka, Kansas, where he continued in the newspaper publishing business until his death.
 He was buried in Topeka Cemetery in a plot adjacent to Governor Crawford.